KyleMcMaster/kata-starter/README.md

 ## Running the project

-In the kata-starter folder at the same level as the .csproj run the following commands to enable test reruns on change detection.
+In the csharp or fsharp folder at the same level as the .csproj or .fsproj respectively, run the following commands to restore packages and execute the tests in watch mode.

 `dotnet restore`